FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Conclusions

-This project received funding from EuroHPC-JU under grant agreements DEEP-SEA, No 95560 and RED-SEA, No 055776.
-We thank Amazon Web Services for supporting this research with credits through the AWS Cloud Credit for Research program.
+\begin{acks} This project received funding from EuroHPC-JU under grant agreements DEEP-SEA, No 955606 and RED-SEA, No 955776.
+We thank Amazon Web Services for supporting this research with credits through the AWS Cloud Credit for Research, and Google Cloud Platform through the Google Cloud Research Credits program with the award GCP19980904. \end{acks}